Ned Rorem, prize-winning composer and writer, dies at 99 - NewsBreak

 Ned Rorem, prize-winning composer and writer, dies at 99

-Ned Rorem, the prolific Pulitzer- and Grammy prize-winning musician known for his vast output of compositions and for his barbed and sometimes scandalous prose, died Friday at 99.
+NEW YORK (AP) — Ned Rorem, the prolific Pulitzer- and Grammy-winning musician known for his vast output of compositions and for his barbed and sometimes scandalous prose, died Friday at 99.

-The news was confirmed by a publicist for his longtime music publisher, Boosey & Hawkes, who said he died of natural causes at his home on Manhattan 's Upper West Side .

 The handsome, energetic artist produced a thousand-work catalog ranging from symphonies and operas to solo instrumental, chamber and vocal music, in addition to 16 books.
 He also contributed to the score for the Al Pacino-starring film “Panic in Needle Park.”